DianaAvram/Mesh-Network-Old/README.md

  - It looks like the combined version needs provisioning with the help of an additional development board (not via the phone)
  - Therefore, we plan to use 1 x nRF52833 and 2 x nRF52840
  - Problem: the  nRF52833 code is in a newer version of Mesh SDK.
 And combining it with the SDK v15.3 is problematic
- - Next step: try SDK Mesh 4.2.0 with newer version of SDK
+ - Next step: try SDK Mesh 4.2.0 with newer version of SDK - confirm that SDK Mesh 4.2.0 requires some files (e.g. ble.h) and some modifications in current files.
+These modif. have been added in nRF5 SDK v16.0.0.
+ - Next step: : try SDK Mesh 4.2.0 & nRF5 SDK v16.0.0.

 Remarks:\